 CALSOAP works to support Parents/Guardians in becoming better equipped and capable advocates for their child by increasing their knowledge about college preparation and highlight the importance of becoming more involved in planning and preparation for the student’s post-secondary ambitions.
 Services to foster this empowerment include one-on-one advisement sessions, informative workshops and college preparation presentations.
 These services are an important part of helping to navigate the sometimes daunting and intimidating process of pursuing higher education.
 We make a great effort in answering questions and guiding our participants to the necessary resources to make transitioning from high school to post-secondary education as smooth and successful as possible.
 All advisement, classes, presentations and links to on-campus resources are free of cost and accessible to Junior High and High School community members.

-CALSOAP has been a part of CommUnify (formerly CAC) since 2011 and continuously funded by the California Student Aid Commission (CSAC).
+CALSOAP has been a part of CommUnify (formerly CAC) since 2011 and continuously funded and administered by the California Student Aid Commission (CSAC).